TFG ClimateChange Complete. How Zero-Waste People Make Only a Jar of Trash a Year. This story is part of Planet or Plastic?

 The number is astounding: 9,103 gigatons.
 A gigaton is a billion metric tons.
 For reference, the Statue of Liberty weighs about 200 metric tons.
 The study was completed by 16 authors and was published in the magazine Nature.
 The lead author was Kristian K. Estimating the loss of ice was not easy.
 All were merged to provide the new ice loss estimates.
 How Greenland Affects Earth's Waters.
 The Fingerprints of Sea Level Rise.
 When you fill a sink, the water rises at the same rate to the same height in every corner.

 That's not the way it works with our rising seas.
 According to the 23-year record of satellite data from NASA and its partners, the sea level is rising a few millimeters a year -- a fraction of an inch.
 If you live on the U.S. East Coast, though, your sea level is rising two or three times faster than average.
 If you live in Scandinavia, it's falling.
-Residents of China's Yellow River delta are swamped by sea level rise of more than nine inches (25 centimeters) a year.
 These regional differences in sea level change will become even more apparent in the future, as ice sheets melt.
 Tides, winds and ocean currents play a role in these regional differences, but an increasingly important mover and shaker is the solid Earth itself.

 Climate Change Animation Shows Devastating Effects.
 Treading Water - Map: The Cost of Climate Change in 2050.
 What the massive snowfall in Boston tells us about global warming.
 Boston witnessed an additional two feet of snow from another storm on Friday, making it the third snowiest February on record for the city.